DalhousieSpaceSystemsLab/CubeSat-ADCS-Firmware/ccs-workspace/README.md

 - ADCS behaves as a slave device to OBC.
 The hardware/firmware behaviour is entirely controlled by the ADCS software running on OBC.
 - Commands allow the ADCS software to control the states of the hardware firmware, ie:
   * Command to write the speed value of the reaction wheels
   * Command to write the dipole magnitude of the magnetorquer
   * Command to request sensor measurement
-* etc
 - Onboard watchdog runs to reset device state in case of solar protonation event or device fault.

 #### Figure-2: Process 1: Main Firmware Loop